 The road that brought me to ministry at Aquinas Institute of Theology involved almost twenty years of pastoral ministry at the Catholic Campus Parish of South Dakota State University, Brookings, South Dakota; Associate Pastor at Blessed Sacrament Parish, Madison, Wisconsin; Vocation Coordinator for the Dominican Central Province, Chicago, Illinois; priest for the St. Giles Family Mass Community, Oak Park, Illinois; and chaplain for Dominican Chapel/Marywood and founder and program director for Dominican Center at Marywood in Grand Rapids, Michigan.
 After completing my Doctor of Ministry in Preaching in 1991, I came to Aquinas Institute in 1994 to live in the formation community of Saint Dominic Priory and to serve as Director of Field Education and Assistant Professor of Homiletics.
-Now, a surprising twenty years later, I continue to serve as Professor of Homiletics, while serving also since 2007 as Academic Dean and Vice President.
-I now reside at Saint Louis Bertrand House near Forest Park.
+Now, a surprising 25 years later, and recently having completed eleven years as Academic Dean and Executive Vice President and six years as a Commissioner on Accrediting with the Association of Theological Schools in the United States and Canada, I serve once again as Director of the Doctor of Ministry in Preaching and Professor of Preaching and Evangelization.
+I reside at Saint Louis Bertrand House near Forest Park.

 My academic interests have to do with the theology of preaching, Christian healing, and evangelization —with a particular and longstanding interest in repairing the fractured relationship of men and women in our culture (Galatians 3:28).